zoonomen-APP/Lichen_analysis/Herbarium_Specimen_Geographic_Boundary_Violations.md

 #### 1. Data Filtering
-- Records limited to United States specimens based on matching the 'country' value to a wide range of variant renderings of the name.
+- Records are limited to United States specimens based on matching the 'country' value to a wide range of variant renderings of the name.
-- Only records with both latitude/longitude coordinates
+- The records include only cases with both latitude/longitude coordinates.
-- Excludes records missing state or county information
+- They exclude records missing state or county information
-- Filters out multi-state/county entries (e.g., "CA/NV")
+- Multi-state/county entries (e.g., "CA/NV") are filetered out.

 #### 2. Geographic Analysis
 - Specimen record values of 'decimalLatitude' 'decimalLongitude' are tested for containment within reported county boundaries
-- Distance calculated from coordinates to nearest county boundary edge
+- Boundary violation distances are calculated from record coordinates to nearest named county boundary edge
-- Only violations (distance > 0 km) are reported
+- Violations (distance > 0 km) are reported (rare 0 km cases indicative of possible county naming conflicts are present)

 #### 3. Quality Assurance
 - County name matching includes handling of common variants: